Crypto, fiat, Finance, Financial Institutions, Fintech, Payments

 Correspondent Banking Examples in High-Risk Sectors

-Industries considered high-risk by traditional banking standards, such as cryptocurrency, gambling and gaming, and pharmaceuticals, often find it challenging to access banking services.
+Industries considered high-risk by traditional banking standards, such as cryptocurrency and pharmaceuticals, often find it challenging to access banking services.
 Correspondent banking provides a lifeline, offering these sectors the financial services necessary to operate and expand globally.

 Let’s explore the power of correspondent banking in real-life applications: